Skip to content

 SMA vs EMA

-MAs can provide a simple yet effective way to know what side of the market you should be trading that day.
-If it’s trading below the moving average point, then this can be a clear indicator to take the short position.
-While using MAs can be useful, it is important to note that nothing in financial markets is for certain when using technical indicators, and things can change quickly.
-While MAs can be helpful and provide great analysis, they’re not a magic formula that can predict which way to trade.
+It’s worth noting however that whilst using MAs can be useful, that nothing in financial markets is for certain when using technical indicators, and things can change quickly.
+While MAs can be helpful and provide great analysis, they’re not a magic formula that can predict which way to trade, and the market could turn against you.

 Moving average trading strategies